portellam/parse-iommu-devices/README.md

   -p, --pci, --pcie         Match IOMMU groups with at least one
                             (1) or more PCI/PCIe bus devices.

-  -x, --xml, --xml=FILE     Query an XML file for device drivers
-                            should none be found or any devices are binded to VFIO;
-                            FILE is the XML file name as text.
-                            Leave FILE empty to use default file name
-                            ("/usr/local/etc/parse-iommu-devices.
-                            xml").

 Examples:
   parse-iommu-devices --ignore-name ether --pcie --graphics 2
                             Standard output of comma-delimited